-If you have recently lost a close relative, and have been named as the executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
-This guide will provide you with a basic overview of the responsibilities you will be required to undertake upon being appointed as an executor.
+If you have recently lost a loved one, and have been named as the executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement executors responsibilities lawfully and effectively.
+This web page will provide you with a basic overview of the responsibilities you will be required to undertake upon being appointed as an executor.

 - Ascertain the value of the deceased’s estate.